The Earth is a tiny speck within the universe. We are gradually learning more about space, but there are still

 Dogs can enjoy Christmas with their family, but safety should always be kept in mind.
 Human celebrations often involve dangers for pets.

 Bioluminescence is a process in which living organisms produce light.
 The light is used for communication, for attracting other organisms, or for defence.

 This story is a fantasy for children.
 It describes how the plants and animals in a garden deal with a very rainy day and lots of water.
-I also share some facts about the real animals.
+I also share some facts about the real-life animals mentioned in the story.

 Gibbons are athletic, tree-dwelling apes with long arms and a wide variety of vocalizations.
 Many species are endangered due to human activities.

 Lymphocytes are a vital type of white blood cell in our body.
 Their job is to fight infections.
 T, B, and natural killer or NK cells are all lymphocytes.

 A hopeful attitude is a wonderful attribute.
 This article expresses some thoughts about the meaning and nature of hope.
 It also contains quotes about hope and my poem about the topic.

 The thymus gland is part of our immune system.
 T cells mature in this gland.
-Thymus gland or T cell problems are involved in both AIDS and myasthenia gravis.
+A T cell problem is involved in AIDS and a thymus problem is involved in myasthenia gravis.

 Silverfish are shiny, wingless insects that wriggle rapidly over the ground.
 They are nocturnal animals that feed on starches and can be destructive house pests.